 Highlights:

-Dinner: Wrap up your trip with a final toast at Disfrutar, a two-Michelin-starred restaurant offering decadent caviar-filled donut, gazpacho sandwich.
+Dinner: Wrap up your trip with a final toast at Disfrutar, a two-Michelin-starred restaurant offering decadent caviar-filled donuts and gazpacho sandwiches.
 Thai-style cuttlefish, and more.